secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 ## Business Need

-The business had identified the need to optimize the Procure to Pay process with a tool that would allow the creation of Purchase Requests, Purchase Orders, 3-way invoice matching, vendor payments, and accounting protocols for SOX Compliance.
+The Business had identified the need to optimize the Procure to Pay process with tools that would allow the creation of Purchase Requests, Purchase Orders, 3-way invoice matching, vendor payments, and accounting protocols for SOX Compliance.

 ## Business Solution

-The business decided to move forward with the implementation of Coupa for the Procurement and Payment Program.
-Coupa provides these functionalities within one platform and is integrated to decrease procurement approval turn-times and reduce manual workflow delays.
+The Business decided to move forward with the implementation of `Coupa` for the procurement to payment platform and `Zip` for the purchase request platform.
+Together they provide the needed functionalities and is integrated to decrease procurement approval turn-times and reduce manual workflow delays.

+To learn more about `Zip`, check the [`Zip Handbook page`](/handbook/business-technology/enterprise-applications/guides/zip-guide).
+{: .alert .alert-info}

 ## What is Coupa